Terms of sale

 When the Client has direct payments past due (as per due dates in the invoices issued by the Company), the Company reserves the right to issue auxiliary invoices bearing the flat-rate recovery fee defined by the Law (€40 excl.
 VAT), and start accruing late payment penalties at a 10.75% yearly rate, both actions being explicitly stated in the original invoice.
 Penalties cease accruing when the original amount is paid, and a closing invoice for the final penalty amount is then issued.

 Clients are advised that French Law stipulates administrative fines relative to the flouting of payment terms and excessive payment delays, for amounts of €75,000 for individuals and €375,000 for companies.
 These fines may be doubled for second offenses happening within 2 years of the first fining decision.

-Should there be repeated payment incidents with a given Client, the Company reserves the right to either apply an automatic price raise for any training requested by said Client, or outright blacklist the Client and deny them any further service for a period of time left at the Company’s discretion.
+Should there be repeated payment incidents with a given Client, the Company reserves the right to either apply an automatic markup for any training requested by said Client, require payment in full prior to the session or outright blacklist the Client and deny them any further service for a period of time left at the Company’s discretion.

 Article 6 — Agreement non-performance